How to Take a Solo Road Trip When You are 80

 Why I decided to take the trip

 Every instinct said drive.
 I’m so very glad I followed those instincts and made a road trip of it.
 Of course you can take road trips where the journey, not the destination, is the aim, anywhere.
-However the sheer size and excellent road system of the United States makes this a particularly American experience.
+Yet the sheer size and excellent road system of the United States makes this a particularly American experience.
 As the Wikipedia article says, road trips are celebrated in movies, songs, and novels.

 Planning